cavoq/DaaS/README.md

-# denialofservice-api
+# DaaS (Denial as a Service)

-denialofservice-api is an api that povides methods for denial of service attacks.
+DaaS is an api that povides methods for denial of service attacks.

 ![license](https://img.shields.io/badge/license-MIT-brightgreen.svg)
 ![version](https://img.shields.io/badge/version-3.0.1-lightgrey.svg)